HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Robust and Error-Free Geometric Computing
 - Implicit Curves and Surfaces - Mathematics, Data Structures and Algorithms
 - Computational Geometry - An Introduction Through Randomized Algorithms
+- Effective Computational Geometry for Curves and Surfaces